icela/FriceEngine-DSL/README.md

 			closeWindow()
 		}

+		// will be invoked every 1000ms
+		every(1000) {
+			oval {
+				// elapsed = millis second from game create x = elapsed / 10.0
+				y = elapsed / 10.0
+			}
+			// write logs into a file "frice.log" log("1 second has past.")
+		}

 		// add a rectangle to the game scene rectangle {
 			// name is an identifier of the game object.